-What would be far more productive than all this wishing and pretending that CSR is good and fluffy and cuddly and will help to solve the world's problems is to simply see it for what it is: an outdated, outmoded artifact that was once useful, but whose time has past.
+What would be far more productive than all this wishing and pretending that CSR is good for everyone and will help to solve the world's problems is to simply see it for what it is: an outdated, outmoded artifact that was once useful, but the time for which has past.
 We need to let the 'old CSR' die gracefully and give it a dignified burial.
 By all means, let us give it the respect it deserves - a fitting eulogy about brave new frontiers of responsibility that it conquered in its heyday.
-But then, let us look for the next generation of CSR - the newborn that will carry the torch forward. 'viii
+But then, let us look for the next generation of CSR - the newborn that will carry the torch forward.